jchrisli/twilio-video-app-react/README.md

 For more information on how React hooks can be used with the Twilio Video SDK, see this tutorial: https://www.twilio.com/blog/video-chat-react-hooks.
 To see all of the hooks used by this application, look in the `src/hooks` directory.

 The [VideoProvider](src/components/VideoProvider/index.tsx) component contains much of the logic that relates to connecting to video rooms and acquiring local input devices.
 The VideoProvider component exposes many properties and methods to the rest of the application through the [useVideoContext](src/hooks/useVideoContext/useVideoContext.ts) hook.
-Similarly, the [ChatProvider](src/components/ChatProvider/index.tsx) contains logic that relates to connecting to a Twilio Conversation, and it exposes properties and methods through the [useChatContext](src/hooks/useChatContext/useChatContext.ts) hook.

 ### Configuration